-The results are faster, more accurate customer interactions, less hold time, fewer call backs, and no need to transfer customers between different teams (unless your internal structure demands it – and if it does you should consider changing that where possible).
+The results are faster, more accurate customer interactions, less hold time, fewer call backs, and no need to transfer customers between different teams.

 Make life easier for your agents too

-In a recent Gartner study only 16% of agents said their desktop tools were adequate to do their job.
-Poor performing contact centres often have high agent attrition rates, and a major reason for that is job dissatisfaction.
+In a recent Gartner study, only 16% of agents said their desktop tools were adequate to do their job.
+Poor performing contact centres have high agent attrition rates, and a major reason for that is job dissatisfaction.

 High turnover costs the contact centre industry £1.1 billion according to research by Blue Sky Consulting, given the costs of recruiting and training replacement staff.

-Providing agents with the tools to do their job efficiently and well – particularly if you rate and incentivise agents on those things – is the minimum commitment they expect from you.
+Providing agents with the tools to do their job efficiently – particularly if you rate and incentivise agents on those things – is the minimum commitment they expect from you.

 Better, richer, real-time data